justincrosbie/passkeyme-docs/docs/hosted-auth/index.md

 Our Hosted Auth documentation is organized into focused sections:

 ### **🔧 [Configuration](/docs/hosted-auth/configuration)**
-Complete guide to setting up hosted authentication in the PasskeyMe Admin Console:
+Complete guide to setting up hosted authentication in the Passkeyme Admin Console:
 - General authentication settings
 - Branding and visual customization
 - OAuth provider configuration